Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The generalized Singleton bound

-{\bf Proof.} We take a linear $[n, n-d+b-1]_q$ code ${\bf C}_1$ with linear independent first $k$ columns in one of its generator matrix.
-Then the covering radius of ${\bf C}_1$ in the $b$-symbol metric is at most $n-(n-d+b-1)+b-1=d$.
+{\bf Proof.} We take a linear $[n, n-d+b-1]_q$ code ${\bf C}_1$ with linearly independent first $k$ columns in one of its generator matrix.
+This is the covering code in the $b$-symbol metric used in our above observation.
+It is clear that the covering radius of ${\bf C}_1$ in the $b$-symbol metric is at most $n-(n-d+b-1)+b-1=d$.
 The conclusion follows from the above simple observation.\\